 One of the cornerstones of Jeremiah Program is our commitment to providing participants with meaningful educational initiatives and partnerships that are truly transformative.
 As applicants, the women are introduced to the life-changing principles of empowerment.
 As residents, Jeremiah women attend weekly, on-site life skills training sessions.

-Personal Empowerment is based on the idea that the more a person regulates her state of mind, the more powerful she feels—and the more equipped to succeed in her life.
-Personal Empowerment Training helps women develop important personal characteristics that can make the difference between merely getting a job and maintaining that job for a career:
+Empowerment is based on the idea that the more a person regulates her state of mind, the more powerful she feels—and the more equipped to succeed in her life.
+Empowerment training helps women develop important personal characteristics that can make the difference between merely getting a job and maintaining that job for a career:

-Applicants are required to complete eight weeks of the 16-week Empowerment training before being admitted to residency.
+Applicants are required to complete the multi-week empowerment training before being admitted to residency.

-Jeremiah Women participate in Life Skills education classes during their time as residents.
+Jeremiah Women participate in weekly life skills education classes during their time as residents.
 The curriculum focuses on: